dynatrace-oss/dynatrace-metric-utils-python/README.md

 Using this library to create metric lines is a two-step process.
 First, create lines using the `DynatraceMetricsFactory`.
 Then, serialize them using a `DynatraceMetricsSerializer`.
-Furthermore, this library contains static constants for use in projects consuming this library.
+Furthermore, this library contains constants for use in projects consuming this library.
 This repository also contains [an example script](example/example.py) demonstrating the use of the `DynatraceMetricsFactory` and the `DynatraceMetricsSerializer`.